 There were a few new names who broke onto the scene in 2019.
 Darren Waller was one of them, who finished with a 90-1145-3 line.
-The touchdowns were disappointing, but in PPR leagues he finished as TE2.
+The touchdowns were disappointing, but in PPR leagues, he finished as TE2.
 He also had 117 targets, and with Oakland not having a ton of options to throw to.
-The talent is there, and he will an attractive fantasy option again.
-Mark Andrews really connected with Lamar Jackson, and had a league high ten touchdowns among tight ends.
+The talent is there, and he will be an attractive fantasy option again.
+Mark Andrews connected with Lamar Jackson and had a league-high ten touchdowns among tight ends.

-The other tier of names who have a chance to make a jump this year are Austin Hooper, Hunter Henry, and Tyler Higbee.
+The other tier of names who have a chance to make a jump this year is Austin Hooper, Hunter Henry, and Tyler Higbee.
 I would also throw the rookies from last season, as Noah Fant and T.J.
-Hockenson have a ton of talent but that curve for tight ends is always there before they start becoming relevant.
-This has been the case with most names.
+Hockenson have a ton of talent, but that curve for tight ends is always there before they start becoming relevant.
+This has been the case with most players.
 Hockenson and Fant both went first round, and have that draft capital tied to their names already.
 If Drew Lock turns out to be a solid quarterback, you are also factoring in that they have strong quarterbacks throwing to them as well.
-Overall there is about 10-11 strong tight end names, but then we get to plenty that are on the bubble.
+Overall there are about 10-11 strong tight end names and then quite a few on the bubble.
 Looking at 2020, we should see a better scoring season for the position.

 TE Fantasy Draft Strategy

-The mid round is a good sweet spot.
+The mid-round is a good sweet spot.
 You have some guys who are still safe, like Hunter Henry and Austin Hooper, but they also carry some upside as well.
-Now you have the ability to draft other needs first, and then still round out your starting fantasy lineup with a quality tight end.
+Now you can draft other needs first, and then still round out your starting fantasy lineup with a quality tight end.
 If you want to go late in drafts, and nab a tight end, be prepared to dive into the waiver wire if needed.
-The safety of these names are not on the same page as the rest.
 The important thing is that you are drafting for upside this late, so finding the highest ceiling players for the season should be something you eye.
 There is no safe floor late, so don’t bother looking.
 League scoring will also have an impact on how you draft, so it is important to know how tight ends score in your league.

 Who Are The Best Fantasy Tight Ends?